Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Experiments

 \subsection{Implementation Details}

-We conducted our experiments on the NVIDIA GeForce RTX 3090 platform.
-To achieve better and more stable performance\cite{amos2024never}, we first pre-trained the SwinGFFM backbone network on the COCO dataset for 500 epochs.
-Subsequently, during the training process for lane detection tasks, we loaded the pre-trained weights of the backbone network and resized the input images to 800 × 320.
-Additionally, we applied various data augmentation techniques to the input images, including rotation, horizontal flipping, brightness adjustment, and random scaling and cropping.
-During training, the batch size was set to 16, with an initial learning rate of $3 \times 10^{-4}$, using the Adam optimizer and a Step learning rate decay strategy.
-For detailed network parameters and training settings, please refer to our open-source code.
+We conducted experiments on the NVIDIA GeForce RTX 3090 platform.
+The SwinGFFM backbone network was pre-trained on the COCO dataset for 500 epochs.
+During lane detection training, we loaded the pre-trained weights and resized input images to 800 × 320.
+Various data augmentation techniques, including rotation, flipping, brightness adjustment, and random scaling, were applied.
+For full network parameters and training details, please refer to our open-source code.

-For objective benchmarking against established lane detection methods including SCNN, RESA, LaneATT, CLRNet, FLAMNet, LSTR, DBNet, UFLD, and CondLane, we replicated these methods on our experimental platform.
-Given the differences in the architecture of each algorithm, the required batch size, number of training epochs, and learning rate vary, and forcing uniform training settings could negatively impact model performance.
-Therefore, we adhered to the training configurations provided in the respective papers.
-Specifically, as the FoggyCULane and FoggyTusimple datasets are extended versions of the CULane and Tusimple datasets, we adopted the original training parameters from CULane and Tusimple when evaluating the algorithms on FoggyCULane and FoggyTusimple.
-For the FoggyLane dataset, we used the training parameters from CULane and extended the training epochs to ensure sufficient training, thereby obtaining reliable test results.
+To benchmark against existing methods\citep{pan2018spatial,qin2020ultra,liu2021condlanenet,zheng2021resa,tabelini2021keep,liu2021end,zheng2022clrnet,ran2023flamnet,dai2024dbnet,tits4}, we followed the training settings provided in the respective papers.
+For FoggyCULane and FoggyTusimple, we adopted the training parameters from the original CULane and Tusimple datasets, while for FoggyLane, we extended the training epochs to ensure reliable results